 4. The concluding part

-Proposal should never be more than 3 para but if you have the 4th, it has to be only for the call to action and include very important information.
+Proposals should never be more than 3 paras but if you have the 4th, it has to be only for the call to action and include very important information.
 I conclude my proposal with a very short line about when I can start and any important information that can impact the delivery of the project.

 Normally it is

-I can start on your project immediately and looking forward to working with you.
+I can start your project immediately and look forward to working with you.

 If I cannot start immediately, I will share a tentative time like next week or even provide a date from 15th of this month.